 You can use custom warehousing to delay duty and VAT.
-You will only pay when your goods leave the warehouse and go into free circulation.
+You’ll only pay when your goods leave the warehouse and go into free circulation.

-You will not need to pay duty and VAT if you re-export your goods.
+You will not need to pay duty and VAT if you:

 You must be authorised to run a warehouse as a warehousekeeper.

 You can also store goods in a customs warehouse as a depositor.
 Find out more about using a customs warehouse to delay your duty.